Police called after humongous pig goes on the run in Georgetown

 Police in Georgetown say Officer Henry Olshefsky responded to a report of a loose pig in a yard on Birch Tree Drive, but when he arrived, it was nowhere to be found.

-Olshefsky cavassed the area and spotted “something large” in a driveway on Long Hill Road.
+Olshefsky canvassed the area and spotted “something large” in a driveway on Long Hill Road.
+Olshefsky described the pig as the same size as a motorcycle.

 The pig, which Georgetown police estimate to be around 1,000 pounds, appeared friendly and was hanging out by a Frisbee.